Prague Zoo: History

-In 2011 Moja, a western gorilla famous from the multimedia project The Revealed, was moved to Cabarceno Natural Park in Spain.
+In 2011, Moja, a western gorilla made famous from the multimedia project The Revealed, was moved to Cabarceno Natural Park in Spain.
 Four Przewalski's horses were transported to Mongolia to be released into the wild as part of Return of the Wild Horses reintroduction and in situ conservation project.

-In 2012 the zoo saw its highest number of babies born, numbering 1,557 from 211 species, including the world's first breeding of the crowned river turtle and the rufous-cheeked laughingthrush, as well as Prague Zoo's first breeding of the red panda.
+In 2012, the zoo saw its highest number of births, numbering 1,557 from 211 species, including the world's first breeding of the crowned river turtle and the rufous-cheeked laughingthrush, as well as Prague Zoo's first breeding of the red panda.

-In 2013 a large new Elephant Valley pavilion was introduced and the first elephant was born in Prague Zoo, named Sita.
+In 2013, a large new Elephant Valley pavilion was introduced and the first elephant was born at Prague Zoo, named Sita.
 The zoo was flooded in June the same year for a second time, but most animals were evacuated in time.

 In 2014, a pavilion was opened for 33 critically endangered Chinese giant salamanders, including three adults.
 The collection features the largest of such salamanders in Europe.

-After 13 years of waiting, the zoo is among the three unique zoos in the world, which have a breeding pair of Lesser Antillean iguana.
+In 2017, after 13 years of waiting, the zoo became one of only three zoos in the world with a breeding pair of Lesser Antillean iguanas.

-In 2023, the Zoo saw the first birth of a Chinese Pangolin in captivity.
+In 2023, the zoo saw the first birth of a Chinese pangolin in captivity.
 The pangolin was born in February and weighed in at 135 grams.
-The birth gives hope that the creature can be rescued from its current status on the endangered species list.
+The birth gives hope that the animal can be rescued from its current status on the endangered species list.

+In 2023, the zoo received a breeding group of Brazilian mergansers from Itatiba Zooparque, becoming the first institution outside Brazil keeping these critically endangered birds.
+In March 2025, the zoo has become the first in Europe and only the second in the world to successfully hatch this species with just around 250 individuals left in the wild.
+Native to South America and once thought extinct, Brazilian mergansers are rare fish eating ducks with distinctive beaks.
+The zoo supports conservation work in Brazil and plans to introduce the ducklings to the public around Easter 2025.
+This success boosts hopes for the species’ long-term survival.

+In 2025, the zoo joined the conservation program of the critically endangered Lord Howe Island stick insect.
+The zoo became the sixth institution in the world to create living conditions for D. australis and the third to put them on display.
+The new "Ball’s Pyramid" exhibit also includes greenhouses and garden beds for cultivating the plants used to feed the insects.